DragomirNikolov/Glaciation_time_estimator/README.md

 The processing pipeline is visualised in the figure below:
 ![preprocessing_pipeline_2](https://github.com/user-attachments/assets/ed675179-9c12-4b47-9825-d2b913d64633)

-## 6. Figures
+## 6. Manuscript figures
-The code in this repository was used to generate the figures in the paper "How complete is cloud glaciation?".
+The code in this repository was used to generate the figures in the manuscript "How complete is cloud glaciation?".
 The following jupyter notebooks contain all the necessary code to reproduce them:
 ```bash
 # ------------------------------------------
 # Methods figure